sdegutis/immaculatalibrary.com/app/data/movies/saint-john-baptist-de-la-salle.md

 ### Caveats

-It's generally very family friendly, except for one scene with a few men hanging from trees as the saint begins traveling on a road near the end of the movie.
+It's generally okay for children, except:

+* Scene with hanged men on trees (1:06:00)
+* Destruction of school (from 0:48:00 to 0:49:00)

 Also, I cannot yet attest to the accuracy of it, since I know very little about his actual life.